Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 When you apply for two Chase cards at the same time, It’s not uncommon for one app to be approved while another app goes to pending.
 If this happens to you you should follow the normal course of action and wait it out or call into recon to see if you can get approved.
-(For business credit card applications read this first.)
+(For personal recon calls read this; for business credit card applications read this first.)
 If you are told that you’re only allowed one card in 30 days then try to call recon back in 30 days and inquire if they can re-open your application without you incurring an additional hard pull.

 A note about bankers

 It’s not uncommon for bankers at a Chase branch to tell you that you cannot apply for more than one card at once.
 If that arises and you don’t want to argue, just do your application(s) online.

 In the end, while there are some data points on either side of the equation, when it comes to the Chase 30 day application rule, it’s definitely possible to get approved for two Chase cards at once.
 Just remember as always YMMV.

 H-Town based Attorney turned credit card rewards expert.
 Founder of UponArriving.com.